fogfish/gouldian/doc/user-guide.md

 e(mock.Input(mock.URL("/")))
 ```

-Skip `µ.Path` definition to match all the segments, entire path of URL.
+Skip `µ.Path` definition to match all the segments (entire path of URL).

 **Extract Path**

-There are path extractors endpoints that lifts a matched path segment to value of a requested type.
+The library implements path extractors endpoints.
+They lift matched path segments to values of corresponding type.
 The extractor fails with `NoMatch` if segment value cannot be converted to requested type.
 * `path.String`
 * `path.Int`